 Steven

-{ Was I confused about what we believe about the terms: Immaculate Conception and Virgin Birth? }
+{ Am I confused on what Catholics believe about the Immaculate Conception and the Virgin Birth? }

 John replied: